-- 16.3 If insufficient nominations are received, any vacant positions remaining on the Board are taken to be casual vacancies. - 16.4 The Members shall elect Consumer Board Members by voting through a poll. - 16.5 A Consumer Board Member's term will be for a period of 2 years, commencing from his or her election at the relevant Board Meeting at which they were appointed. - 16.6 A Consumer Board Member is eligible for re-election to membership of the Board but where a Consumer Board Member has served 2 consecutive terms they must stand down for a period of at least 12 months before being re-elected.
+- 16.3 The Public Officer will ensure that each Board Member is placed on the Register of Members. - 16.4 A Board Member's term will be for a period of 2 years, commencing from the date of the Board Meeting at which they were appointed. - 16.5 A Members is eligible for re-appointment to the Board, but where a Board Member has served 3 consecutive terms they may only be re-appointed by the Board for any further terms if also approved by a Special Resolution